 This filing is applicable to in-force policies only.
-The above-listed policy forms are no longer being sold in any jurisdiction.
+The above listed policy forms are no longer being sold in any jurisdiction.
 The premium change will apply to the base forms and all riders associated with the base forms for policyholders with an attained age under 74 as of January 1, 2020.
-The rate changes will also be used for any voluntary plan changes or any voluntary CPI-U offers elected by the policyholder.
+The rate changes will also be used for any voluntary plan changes or future purchase options elected by the policyholder.
 The current rates will continue to apply to the current premium for policyholders with attained age 74 and over as of January 1, 2020.